OCamlPro/superbol-studio-oss/sphinx/emacs.rst

 Setup
 ~~~~~

-To ease the setup process, we first define an environment variable
+Let us first define an environment variable that indicates where the
-that indicates where the ``superbol-free`` executable can be found.
+``superbol-free`` executable can be found.
+Additionally, define a
-We additionally define a variable that points to the root of the
+variable that points to the root of the source directory for the
-source directory for the extension:
+extension:

 .. code-block:: shell

    export SUPERBOL_DIR="<directory where superbol-free can be found>";
    export SUPERBOL_VSCODE_PLATFORM_DIR="$PWD";

-Then, the following command launches a GNU/Emacs instance with an
+After this, the following command launches a GNU/Emacs instance with
-`lsp-mode`-based client configured for COBOL files:
+an `lsp-mode`-based client configured for COBOL files:

 .. code-block:: shell